Gjeffroy/leaflet_viewer_shiny/README.md

-# Shiny App: Seagull Settlement and Bigfoot Sightings Visualization
+# Shiny App with Leaflet Visualization

 This Shiny app allows users to visualize two datasets: Seagull settlements in Lorient and Bigfoot sightings.
 Users can explore these datasets over time using the animation function of a slider.
 Additionally, the app clusters data points and shows the density of data points to provide a comprehensive view of the spatial distribution of the phenomena.